Products from Oil

 produces a smaller alkane plus an

-An alkene is produced because there are not enough
+An alkene is produced because the original alkane does

-hydrogen atoms to produce two alkanes, after the original
+not have enough hydrogen atoms to produce two more alkanes.

 Links Hydrocarbons Revision Questions